REPAIR YOUR LEAKY

 Available by prescription only.

-MitraClip therapy is a minimally invasive procedure approved for treating patients with clinically significant mitral regurgitation due to either (a) a deteriorated mitral valve but the patient is at very high risk for surgery, or (b) an improperly functioning mitral valve resulting from heart failure, with poor pumping of the blood by an enlarged heart, and who have reached maximal tolerance to medications.
-Patients should work with their doctor and a multidisciplinary heart team, which should include a heart surgeon and cardiologist with experience treating heart failure, to confirm their surgical risk or optimal medications.
-The heart team will determine if the patient meets the indications for the MitraClip procedure.
+Patients should work with their doctor and a multidisciplinary heart team, which may include a heart surgeon and cardiologist with experience treating heart failure, to confirm their surgical risk and to ensure that they are on the optimal medications.
+The heart team will determine if transcatheter edge-to-edge valve repair is clinically appropriate, and if the patient meets the indications for the MitraClip procedure.

 Who should not have the MitraClip Procedure?

-What are the possible complications associated with the MitraClip procedure?
+What are the possible complications associated with the MitraClip Procedure?

 Photo(s) on file at Abbott.